 Whenever I visit a new city, I try to picture if I could see myself living there.
 I spot the coffee shop where I would spend my afternoons working from my laptop, the narrow streets that would become my favorite route home.
-I select my would-be neighborhood bar, and the park where weekend picnics would be had.
+I select my would-be neighborhood bar, and the park where weekend picnics would become our tradition.
 But most importantly, I imagine my dream home in this alternate reality.
 No matter the city, this home always includes a gorgeous balcony and lots of plants.

 On my recent trip to Panama City, my usual game of playing house felt like an actual reality thanks to Las Clementinas.
 This apartment style boutique hotel is in a renovated building from the 1930’s, with each of the nine rooms more charming and inviting than the next.
 It’s also located right in the center of Casco Viejo- the picturesque historic district of Panama City, and a clear choice for my if-I-lived-here dream neighborhood.